jaywink/socialhome/docs/contributing.rst

 `labeled as newcomer <https://github.com/jaywink/socialhome/issues?q=is%3Aissue+is%3Aopen+label%3Anewcomer>`_.
 These are easy picking tasks for those either new to Socialhome or with less knowledge of Django.

+See also our :ref:`roadmap` for high level plans.

 Logging issues
 --------------